-These consolidated financial statements of the Group have been prepared in compliance with the International Financial Reporting Standards ("IFRS") as endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements endorsed by the Saudi Organization for Chartered and Professional Accountants ("SOCPA") and the Banking Control Law and the Regulations for Companies in the Kingdom of Saudi Arabia.
+These consolidated financial statements of the Group have been prepared in accordance with the IFRS Accounting Standards as issued by International Accounting Standards Board and endorsed in the Kingdom of Saudi Arabia ("IFRS") and in compliance with other standards and pronouncements endorsed by the Saudi Organization for Chartered and Professional Accountants ("SOCPA"). and the Banking Control Law and the Regulations for Companies in the Kingdom of Saudi Arabia

-The new Companies Law issued through Royal Decree M/132 on 1/12/1443H (corresponding to 30 June 2022) (hereinafter referred as "the Law") came into force on 26/6/1444H (corresponding to 19 January 2023).
-For certain provisions of the Law, full compliance is expected not later than two years from 26/6/1444H (corresponding to 19 January 2023).
-The management has assessed the impact of the New Companies Law on the Group and believe to be insignificant.
+The new Companies Law issued through Royal Decree M/132 on 1/12/1443H (corresponding to June 30, 2023) (hereinafter referred as "the Law") came into force on 26/6/1444H (corresponding to January 19, 2023).
+For certain provisions of the Law, full compliance was expected no later than two years from 26/6/1444H (corresponding to January 19, 2023.
+The management has updated the By laws assessed the impact of the New Regulations of Companies on the Group and believe to be insignificant.